 CSJ Front Door Access

-For security reasons and fire safety, CSJ requests that the CSJ front door should not be propped open outside of CSJ’s business hours.
-Those who require access should use their GOCard to swipe into the CSJ space or student group/organization leaders should be present to help group members access the space outside of regular business hours.
+For security reasons and fire safety, CSJ requests that the CSJ front or back door should not be propped open outside of CSJ’s business hours.
+Those who require access should use their GOCard to swipe into the CSJ suite or student group/organization leaders should be present to help group members access the space outside of regular business hours.
 Hanging a sign on the door asking students without access to knock or to call the student group leader are suggested practices.
 Individuals not following these procedures will lose privileges to use the CSJ space outside of business hours.

 Georgetown University is committed to creating an inclusive, safe, and welcoming campus for all members of our community across all gender and sexual identities.
 CSJ acknowledges the importance of recognizing and respecting the many identities that make up our diverse student body.
 In order to help foster equitable classroom environments, CSJ invites faculty, students, staff, and community partners to inform us of how you wish to be called both in terms of your name and your pronouns (he/him/his, she/her/hers, they/them/theirs, etc.).
 Pronouns can be a way to affirm someone’s gender identity, but they can also be unrelated to a person’s identity.
 They are simply a public way in which people are referred to in place of their name (e.g. “he” or “she” or “they” or “ze” or something else).
 CSJ will do its best to address and refer to all accordingly and will support everyone in doing so as well.
 CSJ follows best practices of the Trans, Non-Binary, and Gender Non-confirming Resource Guide as offered by GU’s LGBTQ Center.